eclipse/epsilon-website/mkdocs/docs/doc/workflow.md

 ### Model Comparison Task

 The `epsilon.ecl` task executes an ECL module, defined using the `src` attribute to establish matches between elements of the models that are specified using the `model` nested elements.
-In addition to the attributes defined by the ExecutableModuleTask, this task also provides the `exportMatchTrace` attribute that enables users to export the match-trace calculated during the comparison to the project context so that subsequent tasks can reuse it.
+In addition to the attributes defined by `ExecutableModuleTask`, this task also provides the `exportMatchTrace` attribute that enables users to export the [match-trace](https://download.eclipse.org/epsilon/interim-javadoc/org/eclipse/epsilon/ecl/trace/MatchTrace.html) calculated during the comparison as a named variable to the project context so that subsequent tasks can reuse it.
 For example, as discussed in the sequel, an EML model merging task can use it as a means of identifying correspondences on which to perform merging.
 In another example, the match-trace can be stored by a subsequent EOL task in the form of an stand-alone weaving model.

 ### Model Merging Task